rajitachandak/rajitachandak.github.io/teaching.markdown

 permalink: /teaching/
 ---

+## Instructor
+A list of courses I have served as the primary instructor for, in reverse chronological order.

+### EPFL
+#### Graduate Courses
+MATH 524: Nonparametric estimation and inference, Spring 2025. <br>
+MATH 413: Statistics for data science, Spring 2025.

 ## Teaching Assistant

 A list of courses I have served as an Assistant in Instruction for, in reverse chronological order.